 Installing this trailer hitch lock is as simple as pushing it on and locking the cylinder.
 Unlike many of the cheap alternatives, AMPLOCK state that there are millions of key combinations available with each customer receiving a unique code.

 Overall, it is a high quality trailer lock that will provide you with peace of mind that your trailer is secure.
 It does come at a cost but if your trailer and the cargo on it are worth thousands, it is a worthwhile investment.

 Master Lock 377KA Trailer Hitch Lock

 The Master Lock 377KA is a chrome plated coupler lock that comes with two keys.
 It is available in two different sizes ranging from 1-7/8-inch (51 mm) to 2-5/16 inch (59 mm).
 Other features of the Master Lock 377KA include:

 - Galvanized construction

 - Curvy design makes it hard to hit with a hammer

 - Includes two keys

 - Limited lifetime warranty

-Installation is very easy and will fit a range of trailer couplers without any issues.
+Installation is very straightforward and will fit a range of trailer hitches without any issues.
 The lock itself is a shackle, meaning picking the lock is much harder compared to cheaper models.
-Overall, its a good all rounder in terms of security and is very popular across the US.
+Overall, its a great all round trailer hitch lock in terms of security and is very popular across the US.